 The Beagle Channel, dividing Argentinian Tierra del Fuego from Chilean Isla Navarino.

 And here it is in flesh.
 Across its precarious waters, the Dientes del Navarino – the Teeth of Navarino – can be seen.

 Then, we leave the shore and hit a gravel road once more.

-In an mapping oversight, it appears that we’re now on a piece of land owned by the Argentinian navy – and closed to foreigners.
+In a mapping oversight, it appears that we’re now on a piece of land owned by the Argentinian navy – and closed to foreigners.
+Oh well…

 Luckily, there’s no one around to see us we surreptitiously hop the fence.

-A great lunchtime spot – though the photo doesn’t quite convey the howling wind threatening to fling drying socks out to sea.
+A great lunchtime spot – though the photo doesn’t quite convey the howling wind threatening to hurl drying socks out to sea.

-To celebrate our last night camping in Patagonia, we splash out on a $1 carton of wine in Puerto Almanza.
+To celebrate our final night camping in Patagonia, we splash out on a $1 carton of wine in Puerto Almanza.